sandersaares/DocumentAuthoring/docs/Editor.md

 Join **#document-authoring** on Slack: [![Slack Status](https://dashif-slack.azurewebsites.net/badge.svg)](https://dashif-slack.azurewebsites.net)

+# Editor Guide

+Editors are the people tasked with the responsibility of reviewing contributions and merging them into the document.
+This page describes the basic principles of how this is done with a GitHub workflow.

 # Accepting contributions

 Contributors will create pull requests to submit their contributions for review.
 Ensure that each pull request gets reviewed when initially submitted and when a round of updates is submitted.